-Add the vinegar, wine, sugar, pepper flakes, oregano, and basil to the juice, place over high heat, and bring just to a boil, stirring occasionally.
+Add the wine, vinegar, oregano, and pepper flakes to the juice, and bring just to a boil over high heat, stirring often.

-Reduce the heat and simmer until the liquid is reduced by half or until it has thickened to a loose syrup consistency, 14 to 20 minutes.
+Reduce the heat to medium-low and simmer, stirring occasionally until the liquid is reduced by half or until it has thickened to the consistency of tomato soup, 20 to 25 minutes.
+Remove from heat.

 Serve immediately or let cool to room temperature, seal in an airtight container, and freeze for up to 1 year.